I Love New York season 2: Blood Oath Gone Bad

 After snitching, fighting, and spitting, and nearly getting eliminated, Tailor Made is the house enemy and anxiously waits for an opportunity to redeem himself.
 The guys find out the next challenge will involve an offering and a blood oath to test their devotion to their goddess New York.
 When "It" refuses to sign, and another signs an oath that includes obvious lies, New York is left worried about who she can really trust.
 Later that night there are some strange events in the house, which are hard to explain and make everyone wonder just how powerful spirits and lies can be.
 A visit from Sister Patterson ends in an argument with The Entertainer, putting him on thin ice.
 At the elimination, New York eliminates Midget Mac because she thinks he needs more time to overcome the loss of his deceased wife and time to be with his children.
-She also eliminates It, accusing him of being a fake and too dumb for her, and being the only one to not sign the blood oath, which made him distrustful.
+She also eliminates It, accusing him of being a fake and too crazy and dumb for her, and being the only one to not sign the blood oath, which made him distrustful.
 The guys are in for an even bigger surprise when she brings Buddha back.